maape7/sol_ai/README.md

 This AI-powered system detects scam NFTs by analyzing their **metadata** and associated **domain (website)**.
 It integrates an **SGDClassifier-based machine learning model** with blockchain data from **Solana RPC** to provide a **real-time scam risk score**.

 ### Key Features:
-- **Real-Time Scam Detection**: Instantly evaluates NFTs to alert users of potential fraud.
+- **Real-Time Scam Detection**: Instantly evaluates NFTs to alert users of potential Scam.
 - **Multi-Layered Analysis**: Assesses metadata, domain legitimacy, and other risk factors.
 - **Scalable & Efficient**: Designed for easy integration and expansion across NFT marketplaces.